acdpnk/chrifpa.github.io/_posts/2014-11-18-pullquotes-in-jekyll.md

 <p data-pullquote="a pullquote"></p>
 {% endhighlight %}

 There's nothing wrong with this approach, but I didn't really feel comfortable with it.
-Polluting my Markdown files with HTML ```<ugly><\ugly>``` tags somehow didn't feel right.
+Polluting my Markdown files with HTML ```<ugly></ugly>``` tags somehow didn't feel right.
 Also, this technique would require me to write the pullquote text *twice*.
 Not acceptable.
 So here's what I did.

 The CSS for my pullquotes, as per Andy's technique, looks like this:
 {% highlight css %}